CNimmo16/quory/README.md

 If you want to find the row(s) in table B that are associated with a given row in table A (possibly through multiple layers of relationship), Quory can do this for you using the `fetchRelatedRows` function.

-This function currently uses the [Dijkstra algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find the shortest path between the tables and performs a join across those tables to extract the relevant row data.
-A future release may allow configuration of the join-path used by this function, to support cases where there are multiple ways to join the tables.
-If you'd like to see this supported please feel free to raise a PR!
+This function (by default) uses the [Dijkstra algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find the shortest path between the tables and performs a join across those tables to extract the relevant row data.

 ```ts
 import { fetchRelatedRows } from '@quory/core';